painteyes/vue-netflix/README.md

 ## About the project
-Netflix-inspired website with search function via API calls for movie and TV series data.
+Netflix inspired website with search function via API calls for movie and TV series data.

 ## Technologies
 - HTML